dunstontc/learn-go/code/Kernighan/tgpl/notes/08-Goroutines-and-Channels.md

 Communication over an unbuffered channel causes the sending and receiving goroutines to *synchronize*.
 Because of this, unbuffered channels are sometimes called *synchronous* channels.
 When a value is sent on an unbuffered channel, the receipt of the value *happens* before the reawakening of the sending goroutine.

-In discussions of concurrency, when we say *x happens before y*, we don’t mean merely that *x* occurs earlier in time than *y*; we mean that it is guaranteed to do so and that all its prior effects, such as updates to variables, are complete and that you may rely on them.
+In discussions of concurrency, when we say *x happens before y*, we don't mean merely that *x* occurs earlier in time than *y*; we mean that it is guaranteed to do so and that all its prior effects, such as updates to variables, are complete and that you may rely on them.

 When *x* neither happens before *y* nor after *y*, we say that *x is concurrent with y*.
-This doesn’t mean that *x* and *y* are necessarily simultaneous, merely that we cannot assume anything about their ordering.
-As we’ll see in the next chapter, it’s necessary to order certain events during the program’s execution to avoid the problems that arise when two goroutines access the same variable concurrently.
+This doesn't mean that *x* and *y* are necessarily simultaneous, merely that we cannot assume anything about their ordering.
+As we'll see in the next chapter, it's necessary to order certain events during the program's execution to avoid the problems that arise when two goroutines access the same variable concurrently.

 The client program in Section 8.3 copies input to the server in its main goroutine, so the client program terminates as soon as the input stream closes, even if the background goroutine is still working.
 To make the program wait for the background goroutine to complete before exiting, we use a channel to synchronize the two goroutines:
 ```go